zetaris/lightning-catalog/README.md

 ## Key Capabilities

-* Lightning Catalog manages endpoints of source systems, providing unified access to them through SQL and the Apache Spark API, making data discovery easy.
+* Management of endpoints of diverse data assets in enterprise, providing unified access to them through SQL and the Apache Spark API.
-* Lightning Catalog allows you to run ad-hoc SQL queries over underlying heterogeneous source systems in a federated manner (e.g., joins between multiple source systems without moving data).
+* Ad-hoc analytics through SQL queries over underlying data assets in a federated manner (e.g., joins between multiple source systems without moving data).
-* Lightning Catalog simplifies the lifecycle of data engineering pipelines, from build and test to deployment, by leveraging Data Flow Tables.
-For example, you can load data into a lake house by fetching deltas and transforming data through SQL operations.
+* Simplifies the lifecycle of data engineering pipelines, from build and test to deployment, by leveraging Data Flow Tables.
+For example, user can load data into a lake house by fetching deltas and transforming data through SQL operations.
-* Lightning Catalog alleviates the burden of data preparation for ML engineers, enabling them to focus on building models.
+* Alleviates the burden of data preparation for ML engineers, enabling them to focus on building models.
 It also supports access to unstructured data.
-* Lightning Catalog allows you to ingest unstructured files and query both their metadata and actual contents.
+* Ingest unstructured files and query both their metadata and actual contents.
 It leverages Spark's parallel processing capabilities.
-* Lightning Catalog enables the creation of a unified semantic layer in a top-down manner, allowing users to upload DDL and map table definitions to underlying data sources.
+* Creation of a unified semantic layer in top-down manner, allowing users to upload DDL and map table definitions to underlying data sources.
-* Lightning Catalog brings data quality capabilities, including checking database constraints (PK, Unique, FK) over non-RDBMS tables, such as Parquet, Iceberg, Delta, and more.
+* Business data quality check including checking database constraints (PK, Unique, FK) over non-RDBMS tables, such as Parquet, Iceberg, Delta, and more.

 ## Online Documentation